itsvee0120/AD300/README.md

-# Files for AD300 at NSC
+# Files for AD300 at North Seattle College
-***Author: Violet Nguyen***
+**Author:** Violet Nguyen

-## Course description
+## Course Description
-AD 300 Component Software is a course mandatory within [North Seattle College's Application Development Bachelor of Applied Science (AD B.A.S.) program.](https://northseattle.edu/programs/application-development/application-development-bachelor-applied-science-bas-degree/curriculum#:~:text=Science%20Program%20Application-,Curriculum,-The%20Application%20Development)
-This course focuses on object-oriented programming using Java with an emphasis in the creation and use of software components.
-It also presents other programming concepts such as reusability, the model-view-controller (MVC) design pattern, elementary data structures (linked lists, binary trees), recursion, and algorithmic analysis using Big-O notation.
+AD 300: Component Software is a required course in the [Application Development Bachelor of Applied Science (AD B.A.S.) program at North Seattle College.](https://northseattle.edu/programs/application-development/application-development-bachelor-applied-science-bas-degree/curriculum#:~:text=Science%20Program%20Application-,Curriculum,-The%20Application%20Development) The course emphasizes object-oriented programming using Java, with a focus on creating and utilizing software components.
+Key topics include software reusability, the Model-View-Controller (MVC) design pattern, basic data structures (e.g., linked lists, binary trees), recursion, and algorithmic analysis using Big-O notation.

-### What's in this repo?
+## What's in this Repo?
- 1. My assignments
- 2. My projects that I work on outside of class ( usually adding GUI or other features to the take home assignments that I have already finished to enhance mu understanding of the subjects)
+- **Assignments:** Coursework for AD300.
+- **Projects:** Personal projects that extend class assignments, often by adding features like graphical user interfaces (GUIs).
+These projects help deepen my understanding of key concepts covered in the course.